alerta/alerta-webui/README.md

 Most configuration will come from the Alerta API server.
-The minimum, and most common, configuration is simply to tell the web UI where the API server is located, using either an environment variable:
+The minimum, and most common, configuration is simply to tell the web UI where the API server is located.

+Environment variables for some settings can be used at build time:

     $ export VUE_APP_ALERTA_ENDPOINT=https://alerta-api.example.com
+    $ npm install
+    $ npm run build

-or a `config.json` configuration file in the `dist` directory.
+or place a `config.json` configuration file in the `dist` directory:

     {
         "endpoint": "https://alerta-api.example.com"